wp-plugins/weclapp/readme.txt

 * French
 * Spanish
 * Turkish
-* Polsky
+* Polish

-If you encounter translation mistakes, feel free to inform us at the following email-address: support@weclapp.com
+If you encounter translation mistakes, feel free to inform us at the following email-address: support[@]weclapp.com

 <h4> Example Usage </h4>